namtoki/English/memo/meeting.md

 > let us introduce ourselves from the Masimo side.
 >
 > (`That said,`)
-> it’ll just be a quick intro `where` we show our faces, mention our names, and briefly share our background related to TWS.
+> `it’ll just be` a quick introduction `where` we show our faces, mention our names, and briefly share our background related to TWS.
 >
 > ...
 >